 Thanks for stopping in for Kim's ringtone.
 We at The Adventurers Club are huge fans of a pop punk band, The Dollyrots.
-Here is the new video for "Twist Me to the Left" from their new record.
+Here is their song "Anarchy and Disney" from their acoustic record.
 Please take a minute, watch it, and let us know what you think.
 Kim, Ron and Rufus think The Dollyrots rule!

 'til Disney realizes what they have